 David’s first solo dulcimer commission, a work by Quinn Collins entitled “The Mayonnaise Chapter”, was originally composed as the final movement of Collins’s Precious and Intelligent Metal, written for Mobius and premiered in April 2016.
 The second, Andrea Mazzariello’s ambitious yet intimate Home Body, includes kick drum, hi-hat, and voice, and was premiered in September 2016.
 In the summer of 2017, Home Body was released alongside Mazzariello’s vocal percussion quartet Symmetry and Sharing as the inaugural release on One More Revolution Records.
 More recent projects include another block and more lines by Jason Treuting, premiered in the fall of 2017, and Cricket Tala by Aurél Holló of the widely acclaimed Amadinda Percussion Group, a new solo for percussion and electronics premiered in April 2018, for which David personally pre-recorded melodic passages and samples on dulcimer.

 In 2013, David won a Fulbright fellowship to study with Zoltán Rácz of the Amadinda Percussion Group at the Liszt Academy in Budapest – the only American student to ever do so.
 During his Fulbright year, David followed Amadinda closely, studying the inner workings of the legendary ensemble during their 30th anniversary season.
 Performance highlights during that year include Music For 18 Musicians at the Liszt Academy, a solo performance at the annual Fulbright Conference in Berlin, Germany, UMZE Chamber Ensemble at the Budapest Music Center, and Morton Feldman’s Why Patterns? with András Wilheim and Anna Rákóczy at the Budapest Center for Architecture.
 Part of David’s Fulbright project was to learn about new Hungarian pieces and bring them to the United States; his video of Balázs Juhász’s 25-minute marimba solo Wind-Rose-Wood-Cuts on Vic Firth’s website introduced a previously unknown major work to a broader audience.
-This spring, David will return to Budapest for the European premier of Cricket Tala in a live performance broadcast at the Hungarian Radio.
+This spring, David will return to Budapest for the European premiere of Cricket Tala in a live performance broadcast at the Hungarian Radio.